microsoft/semantic-kernel/dotnet/docs/OPENAI-CONNECTOR-MIGRATION.md

 ## 2. Text Generation Deprecated

-The lastest `OpenAI` SDK does not support text generation modality, when migrating to their underlying SDK we had to drop the support and removed `TextGeneration` specific services but the existing `ChatCompletion` ones still supports (implements `ITextGenerationService`).
+The latest `OpenAI` SDK does not support text generation modality, when migrating to their underlying SDK we had to drop the support and removed `TextGeneration` specific services but the existing `ChatCompletion` ones still supports (implements `ITextGenerationService`).

 If you were using any of the `OpenAITextGenerationService` or `AzureOpenAITextGenerationService` you will need to update your code to target a chat completion model instead, using `OpenAIChatCompletionService` or `AzureOpenAIChatCompletionService` instead.

 > [!NOTE]
-> OpenAI and AzureOpenAI `ChatCompletion` services also implement the `ITextGenerationService` interface and that may not require any changes to your code if you were targetting the `ITextGenerationService` interface.
+> OpenAI and AzureOpenAI `ChatCompletion` services also implement the `ITextGenerationService` interface and that may not require any changes to your code if you were targeting the `ITextGenerationService` interface.

 tags:
 `OpenAITextGenerationService`,`AzureOpenAITextGenerationService`,